mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 If you have read this far: thank you for your interest and attention.

 A friendly warning: the road ahead is treacherous and brimming with monsters.
-We will dive into game architecture and outline a few technical concepts to understand how things are working under the hood and why they work the way they do.
+We will dive into game architecture and outline a few technical concepts to understand how things work under the hood and why they work.

 ---